rbankosegger/absarg-clustering/README.md

 In particular, singletons $m_0 (x) = x$ are always singleton in the search space.
 On the other hand, if $x$ and $y$ are in the same subset of the partition according to $m_0$, it is possible that they get split into different subsets during the search.

-For example, in the simonshaven AF, we may be interested in the acceptance of the argument $a$.
+For example, in the Simonshaven AF, we may be interested in the acceptance of the argument $a$.
 The initial mapping with $a$ singleton could look like this:
 $m_0(a) = a$ and $m_0(b)=m_0(c)=\ldots=m_0(l)=m_0(aux1)=m_0(aux2)=\hat x$ for all arguments other than $a$.
 The induced partition is: